This Breast Cancer Awareness month is the perfect time to talk more about male breast cancer, as it's not just women who are affected.

 “At MEDIGO, a handful of the 80,000 patients we have helped were men with breast cancer and, unfortunately, all of them were already at a late stage, which supports the fact that there is a lack of awareness, not just amongst men but amongst their partners and caregivers too.”

-Dave, 64, from Bristol was was diagnosed with breast cancer in 2015.
-He has since had a mastectomy, treatment and is now in good health but still taking drugs to reduce the chances of the cancer returning.
+Dave, 64, from Bristol, was diagnosed with breast cancer in 2015.
+He has since had a mastectomy (removing all breast tissue from the affected breast as well as the nipple, and possibly glands and muscle in nearby areas), treatment, and is now in good health, but is still taking drugs to reduce the chances of the cancer returning.

-“I was on holiday in Florida, celebrating my birthday, when I found a lump on my chest in the shower," he says.
+“I was on holiday in Florida, celebrating my birthday, when I found a lump on my chest in the shower," he said.